NikhilSharma03/Secret-Keeper/README.md

 </div>

 ## Description

-Web app to store secrets anonymously.
+Web app to publically store secrets anonymously.
 - A header section with the logo.
 - Firebase Realtime Storage.